-Home / Guides / Camp Guide / Making the Most of Summer: Opportunities for Teens
+Home / Focused Guides / Camp Guide / Discover Summer Opportunities for Teens on the Main Line

-For teenagers, summer is a much-anticipated time for friends, freedom, and fun.
-However, too much free time can lead to boredom — or worse.
-To help your teen make the most of summertime, seek out opportunities for enrichment, like camp counselor jobs, employment with a local business, travel, and learning.
+To help your teen make the most of summertime, seek out opportunities for enrichment, like camp counselor jobs, internships, employment with a local business, travel, and specialized earning.
 In fact, summer break is the ideal time for young people to engage in experiences that foster growth, maturity, self-responsibility, communications skills, and positive relationships, while making memories that last a lifetime.

 If you want to find an enriching summer experience for your teenager, start your research here.
-We’ve compiled a few different categories of summer opportunities for teens: camp counselor and CIT roles, summer jobs, travel groups, and other programs.
-Each option offers unique benefits for growth, while also providing structure, and plenty of summer fun!
+We’ve compiled a few different categories of summer opportunities for teens: camp counselor and CIT roles, summer jobs and internships, travel groups, and enrichment programs.
+Each option offers unique benefits for growth, while also providing structure, and plenty of summer fun.

 Camp Counselor and CIT Opportunities